Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 \begin{proof} The assertion of the claim holds by Item 3 above for the first (or any other) vertex-step with missing edges.
 Hence, we only need to consider vertex-steps without missing edges.
 We monitor the number of colours that saturate each triangle.
 Triangles contained in $H_0'$ are initially saturated by two colours; triangles that appear following a standard step are initially saturated by one colour; and triangles that appear following an edge-step are saturated by at most two colours upon appearance (as they contain an edge that was previously missing and which is not coloured upon appearance).
 Therefore, since standard steps and edge-steps do not increase the number of colours saturating any existing triangle, immediately before the first vertex-step, every triangle is saturated by at most two colours.
 It follows that the first vertex-step is indeed coloured successfully. \end{proof}

-Recall that $3 \le \phi \le 7$, by \eqref{eqn:phi} and Claim~\ref{clm:tiled-sparse}.
+Recall that $3 \le \phi \le 7$ holds by \eqref{eqn:phi} and by the assertion of Lemma~\ref{lem:phi}.
 To complete the proof of Case 5, we consider the following five subcases.
-We will show that if $\phi \in \{3,4,5\}$, the partial colouring procedure described above can be extended to a proper edge-colouring with at most one rainbow copy of $K_4$; and if $\phi \in \{6, 7\}$, then it can be extended to a proper edge-colouring such that all rainbow copies of $K_4$ can be covered by a matching of size at most $3$.
+We will show that, if $\phi \in \{3,4,5\}$, the partial colouring procedure described above can be extended to a proper edge-colouring with at most one rainbow copy of $K_4$; and, if $\phi \in \{6, 7\}$, it can be extended to a proper edge-colouring such that all rainbow copies of $K_4$ can be covered by a matching of size at most $3$.